The Absolute Best Books to Read Before Going to Paris

-Here are my recommendations for books to read before going to Paris.
+Here are my recommendations for books about Paris to read before you travel there.

 Books to read before your trip to Paris